vivekjosh/Coursera-Getting-and-Cleaning-Data/README.md

 Step 4: : Read the Y training set from 'train/y_train.txt':and Y test set from 'test/y_test.txt':and merge them using rbind function in R.

 Step 5: Give proper activity names to Y variables like Walking,Sitting.
-For that the y dataframe was converted into matrix and then again converted into dataframe.
+For that the y dataframe was converted into matrix .

 Step 6: : Read the Subject training set from - 'train/subject_train.txt': and Subject  test set from - 'test/subject_test.txt':and merge them using rbind function in R.